MarcoBetti1/llmchess/README.md

 Troubleshooting
 - Ensure your chosen model in the JSON/CLI targets a Responses-capable model (e.g., gpt-4o-mini) and upgrade the SDK: pip install -U openai
-- To disable the guard agent and rely on lightweight regex/validator fallback, set LLMCHESS_USE_GUARD_AGENT=0